Students Respond with Resilience to National Events

-It can be a challenge to balance these various commitments and realities, to go from the classroom to the field, from a place of learning to a political rally, especially at times when the world outside the academy appears to be in a state of turmoil and crisis.
+It can be a challenge to balance these various commitments and realities, to go from the classroom to practicum, from a place of learning to a political rally, especially at times when the world outside the academy appears to be in a state of turmoil and crisis.

 The 2016 fall semester was one of those times.
 From ongoing police brutality to the spike in hate-crimes connected to the Trump campaign, students felt more shaken than usual by national events.

 What they showed in response, however, was interesting: resilience rather than exhaustion or despair.
 Students didn’t simply talk about events they found upsetting, they also got to work on finding ways to make a difference—a response that continued on through the 2016 presidential election and is still with us at the start of the spring 2017 semester.

 * * *

 On the morning of September 21, 2016, faculty and students at the Columbia School of Social Work headed to class.
 For Professor Desmond Patton, it wasn’t just another day.
 He had only just learned that police in Charlotte, North Carolina, had killed Keith Lamont Scott.
 As he is originally from Charlotte, he couldn’t get the news out of his mind.

 “It was the second event of this kind within a five-day period; the first was the shooting of Terence Carter in Tulsa, Oklahoma.
 But this one happened very close to my home,” Patton said.
 “The individual who was killed… people in my life were connected to him in many ways.
 It was a situation where I could not not speak about it.”

 So Prof. Patton opened his class that day with a truth circle urging his students to talk about what happened.